 I find the science fascinating and love this interview with Dr Stephen Porges to explore the Polyvagal Theor

 y and how the conversation with Jayson Gaddis explores how this impacts our relationships, the importance of play in our lives and how our hierarchical autonomic nervous system works in relation to safety, love, oxytocin and much more!
 I am personally very aware of my response to loud sounds because of my PTSD.
 This is covered here too as is the way our physiology works in relation to defence.
 The interview also explores how cues from the voice, facial expression and all the aspects of the social engagement system are so key in relational situations.
 How often have you felt that someone's tone of voice was triggering for you?
 That your threat response is activated and yet you are not sure why or how?
 There are many ways we feel a charge energetically.
 Depending upon our life experiences, some of us will swoon and relax at the sound of melodic sounds and prosody?
 Music will move you - literally - whilst for some people who might have experienced being left or neglecting when soft music was playing (as a baby, perhaps) are likely to have an unconscious dislike for similar music and find it triggering.
 Relationally, when we are in somatic empathy and co-regulating with each other then we are in health, growth and restoration.

 I love Dr Gabor Mate's work too.
 Here is his talk

 on the vast denial of our culture and misunderstanding about trauma.

 It is so important that we also acknowledge how neglect during childhood is often the most serious form of trauma and if left unresolved will then play out in our adult lives.
 By neglect I mean physical and also emotional.
-This is when we move into the area of cruel or inattentive parenting...
+This is when we move into the area of cruel, authoritarian or inattentive parenting or caregiving ...
 I can feel a whole new blog coming on!